vandit-bera/Basic-React-Portfolio-Template/README.md

-# Getting Started with Create React App
+# Following Steps to Started with Create React App and Move Further

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).